Design and Scheduling of an AI-based Queueing System: Heavy-traffic optimality of the

 where the limiting cumulative cost $\TJ_\policy(t; Q)$ is defined by

 \end{lemma} See Section~\ref{subsection:proof-convergence-tildeJ} for the proof.

 Combining our characterization of the cumulative cost with the lower bound in Theorem~\ref{theorem: HT lower bound}, we conclude that $\{\policyn\}$ is asymptotically optimal if the following conditions are satisfied: i) the scaled sojourn time processes converge, i.e., $\Tftau_l^n \rightarrow \Tftau_l,~\forall~l\in[K]$, and ii) the limiting sojourn time processes satisfy $\Tftau_l(t) = [h(\sumTtW(t))]_l / \frho_l,~\forall~t\in[0, 1],~l\in [K]$, where $h(\cdot)$ is an optimal solution to the optimization problem~\eqref{eq: optimization problem}.
 Recalling $\opt(\sumTtW(t))$, the optimization problem~\eqref{eq: optimization problem}, is convex with linear constraints, its KKT conditions characterize the optimal workload allocation $h$.
-For predicted class $l$, recall its limiting service rate $\fmu_l$ and the P$c\mu$ cost function~\eqref{eq: pcmu cost}. \begin{lemma}[KKT conditions] $\{x_l\}_{l\in[K]}$ is an optimal solution for $\opt(\sumTtW(t))$ if $x_l>0, ~\forall~l\in[K]$ and is a solution to
+For predicted class $l$, recall its limiting service rate $\fmu_l$ and the P$c\mu$ cost function~\eqref{eq: pcmu cost}.
+By Lemma~\ref{lemma: KKT conditions}, the optimal allocation $h(\sumTtW(t))$ is the unique solution of the KKT conditions~\eqref{eq: KKT artificial classes} (Proposition~\ref{prop: properties of h and opt}, Section~\ref{section: proof for HT lower bound}), and is therefore well-defined.